Sunday, July 28, 2024

 Thursday, December 28, 2023

-With each surge the bull became more and more brazen until on one huge ocean wave he rose almost eye to eye with Francis.
-Reflexively she stepped backwards, lost her footing and plunged into the tide pool’s primordial soup.
+With each surge the bull became more and more brazen until on one huge ocean wave he rose almost eye to eye with her.
+Reflexively she stepped backwards, lost her footing and plunged backward into the tide pool’s primordial soup.
 I can still envision the brown geyser that gushed out of her mouth as she emerged from beneath that “goo.”
-Frances did not enjoy the remainder of the field excursion.
-I wonder if she regretted her "good fortune" at the becoming the first woman to be a Game Division field biologist that day.
+The Lady did not enjoy the remainder of the field excursion nor the mysterious side effects that haunted her the rest of her life..
+In hindsight, I'm sure she regretted her "good fortune" at the becoming the first woman to be a Game Division field biologist that day.

 Of course I packed my camera during these tagging operations and exposed more than a few rolls of 35 mm film.
 One head shot of a pup caught Karen’s attention.
 She wanted to paint it.
 It is Karen’s only oil painting, but demonstrates the versatility of this watercolorist recently turned acrylic artist.